gnarlydump/FUT-SOLUTIONS/README.md

 # fut.gg → Discord notifier

-Posts a message to Discord whenever fut.gg lists a new **Evolution** or a new **SBC**, each to its own channel.
-Runs automatically once an hour via GitHub Actions — no server or always-on computer required.
+Posts a message to Discord whenever fut.gg lists a new **Evolution**, **SBC**, or **Objective**, each to its own channel.
+Runs automatically via GitHub Actions — no server or always-on computer required.

+**Schedule:** checks run every hour around the clock, plus extra checks at 10:01, 10:05, 10:10, and 10:15 AM MST (Arizona time, no DST) right after fut.gg's daily content drop at 10:00 AM MST -- see `.github/workflows/check.yml`.
+The extra checks exist because GitHub's scheduled triggers aren't perfectly precise and can run a few minutes late; having several chances shortly after 10:00 means new content gets caught quickly instead of potentially waiting up to an hour for the next hourly check.

 **Cost: $0, permanently — as long as the repo is public.** GitHub Actions gives public repos unlimited free minutes.
 Private repos only get 2,000 free